puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/conditions_quest.md

 Once you have created the manifest, check the syntax and apply it.

 Inspect the contents of the `/root/architecture.txt` file to ensure that the content is what you expect.

-## Before you move on

-We have discussed some intense information in the Variables Quest and this Quest.
-The information contained in all the quests to this point has guided you towards creating flexible manifests.
-Should you not understand any of the topics previously discussed, we highly encourage you to revisit those quests before moving on to the Resource Ordering Quest.